Flight Centre Travel Group Limited (FLT) endorses the ASX’s Corporate Governance Principles and Recommendations and complies with each recommendation.

 All of FLT’s non executive directors are independent directors including the chairman.
 An independent director is a director who is independent of management and free of any business or other relationship that could materially interfere with the exercise of the director’s unfettered and independent judgment.
 Materiality is assessed on a case-by-case basis from the perspective of both the company and the director concerned.

-The board believes Gary Smith, John Eales, Colette Garnsey (appointed 7/2/18) and Robert Baker, are independent having regard to the indicia in Box 2.3 of the ASX Corporate Governance Principles and Recommendations.
-While businesses which John Eales and Gary Smith have an interest in, supply products or services to FLT, those products and services are not of a material quantum to those businesses, nor to FLT, such that the board would consider that the independence of those directors would be affected (in March 2018, Gary Smith ceased to have an interest in any business that provided products or services to FLT).
+The board believes Gary Smith, John Eales, Colette Garnsey and Robert Baker, are independent having regard to the indicia in Box 2.3 of the ASX Corporate Governance Principles and Recommendations.
+While businesses which John Eales has an interest in, supply services to FLT, those services are not of a material quantum to those businesses, nor to FLT, such that the board would consider that the independence of those directors would be affected

 The roles of chairman and CEO are exercised by different individuals, being Gary Smith and Graham Turner respectively.